Dog

 Diet

-Dogs are not 100% carnivores – like their ancestors.
+Dogs aren't 100% carnivores – like their ancestors.
 It is true that wolves are meat eaters, but they eat roots, leaves, grass and fruit, too.
 That is why wolves and dogs are actually omnivores.
 According to recent studies, dogs that aren't exclusively fed meat are healthier.
 The oldest dog on a vegetarian diet lived to be 27 years old.

 Senses and Abilities